The QCD Kondo phase in quark stars: Abstract

 \section{Abstract}

-Light ($u$, $d$ and $s$)\ quark matter containing charm impurities is studied.
-These impurities, which induce a Kondo phase, are added to the Lagrangian density following Ref.~\cite{yasui16} and the equation of state (EOS) is then derived.
-The effects of the Kondo phase on the mass-ratio relations of quark stars are examined by solving the usual TOV equations.
+We study light ($u$, $d$)\ quark matter with charm impurities.
+These impurities are added to the Lagrangian density.
+We derive the equation of state (EOS) of this kind of quark matter, which contains a Kondo phase.
+We explore this EOS and study the structure of stars, identifying the effects of the Kondo phase.
+Solving the TOV equations and computing the mass-radius diagram, we find that the presence of a Kondo phase leads to smaller and lighter stars.